-The Lions Gate will be located at the northeast corner of Marine Drive and Taylor Way, positioned as a gateway into and out of the District of West Vancouver.
-The Lions Gate project is designed to reflect the initiatives, vision and existing policy of the current Official Community Plan and the design/development of the Executive Group, a local and long standing development company.
-This development will enhance the entrance way to West Vancouver with a new manicured park space, and replace the current dilapidated retail complex on the site.
+The Executive Parc will be located at the northeast corner of Marine Drive and Taylor Way, positioned as a gateway into, and out of, the District of West Vancouver.
+The Executive Parc project will reflect the forward-thinking initiatives, vision, and existing policy of the current Official Community Plan and the design/development of the Executive Group, a local and long standing development company.
+This development will enhance the entrance way to West Vancouver with a verdantly manicured park space and will replace the current dilapidated retail complex currently occupying the lot.

-The Lions Gate project will consist of an architecturally striking multi-storey residential building over two levels of underground parking.
-The project will also include the restoration of an early west coast contemporary heritage office building designed by the late Fred Hollingsworth along with the dedication of a new public park.
-A key component of the development will be the provision of new, and much needed, rental apartments to the West Vancouver community.
-The development has been designed in close consultation with the planning department of West Vancouver, contributing to the community through aspects such as housing diversity including rental units, the dedication of a new community park, walkability and heritage restoration.
+This ground breaking project consists of an architecturally striking multi-storey residential building over two levels of underground parking.
+The project also includes Executive funding the restoration of a striking early west coast contemporary heritage office building designed by the late Fred Hollingsworth along with the dedication of a new public park.
+A key component of the development is the provision of new, and much needed, rental apartments to the West Vancouver community.
+The development has been designed in close consultation with the planning department of West Vancouver and will greatly contribute to the community with robust housing diversity which includes rental units, the dedication of a new community park, enhanced walkability and skillful heritage restoration.

 Executive Group is a Vancouver based diversified real estate development and management company.
 The principals of Executive have been long-term residents of the West Vancouver community.
-The company's President, Salim Sayani, was born and raised in North Vancouver and currently lives in West Vancouver for the past 15 years.
-The Executive Group is a proud Canadian company that believes in incorporating quality architecture and developing meaningful community amenities as components of its residential projects.
+The company's President, Salim Sayani, was born and raised in North Vancouver and has lived in West Vancouver for the past 15 years.
+The Executive Group is a proud Canadian company that believes in incorporating quality architecture, sustainability, and developing meaningful community amenities as key parts of all its residential projects.
+WWW.EXECUTIVEGROUPDEVELOPMENT.COM

-By aligning with the vision of the current Official Community Plan, we will implement several urban design principles and specific measures to ensure our development is beneficial to the community of West Vancouver and synonymous with the core objectives set forward by the district.
-We embody this in our design through the prioritizing of pedestrian-friendly structures, diverse affordable housing options, community open spaces, and the preservation of important heritage structures.
+We have aligned our vision with that of the current Official Community Plan and are dedicated to implementing several urban design principles and key measures to ensure the development is wholly beneficial to the community of West Vancouver and remains synonymous with the core objective as set forward by the district.
+This is embodied in our design with the prioritizing of pedestrian-friendly structures, diverse affordable housing options, community open spaces, and the preservation of important heritage structures.

-Given the emphasis that is placed on cycling traffic, pedestrian routes and public transit in our planning, our development is strongly advantageous in terms of reducing vehicle traffic in the area.
+Executive has placed great emphasis on cycling traffic, pedestrian routes, and public transit in our planning, making our development strongly advantageous in terms of reducing vehicle traffic in the area.
 In addition, this development has superior access to public transit, bike routes and walkability to the Park Royal Shopping Village, as well as the downtown core.

-Given that our Lions Gate project is situated in an area that embodies both community and commuting, we have designed our development with the intention of maintaining current culture, while REDUCING our impact on traffic flow within the West Vancouver area.
-We have based our findings on an independently produced professional traffic study by Canada's leading transportation management consultants, who confirm that the impact to traffic operations on the area road network would be negligible or may even reduce trip counts in comparison to the site's current retail use.
-This is because the current drive oriented retail complex on the site will be replaced with rental and market residences, it will result in fewer trip counts and help ease traffic.
+Given that our Executive Parc project is situated in an area that embodies both community and commuting, we have designed our development with the intention of maintaining current culture, while reducing our impact on traffic flow within the West Vancouver area.
+We have based our findings on an independently produced professional traffic study by Canada's leading transportation management consultants, who confirm that the impact to traffic operations on the area road network would be negligible and in some cases may reduce trip counts when compared to the site's previous retail use.
+By repurposing the drive-oriented retail complex which existed on the site with rental and market residences, it will result in fewer trip counts and help ease traffic.

-To abide by the municipality's vision to increase rental stock, we intend to contribute to the needs of the West Vancouver community by providing a competitive assortment of rental and market housing.
-This development will bring new residents into the neighborhood with approx.111 dwelling units and a varying mix of housing types and sizes, ranging from one-bedroom units to larger family-oriented homes.
-Ideal for single parents, seniors, young adults and families looking to downsize into condo living, our development is intentionally structured to cater to the needs of the West Vancouver community, and abide by the Housing Policy that is regarded within the current Official Community Plan.
+To aid the municipality's vision of increasing rental stock, we intend to contribute to the needs of the West Vancouver community by providing a competitive assortment of stylish rental and market housing.
+This development will bring new live/work opportunites into the neighborhood by making available approximately 89 beautiful homes: a variety of housing types and sizes ranging from one-bedroom units to larger family-oriented homes.
+This is ideal for single parents, seniors, young adults, and families.
+Our development is intentionally structured to cater to the clear needs of the West Vancouver community and aids the Housing Policy clearly laid out within the current Official Community Plan.

-A context study proposed by the District of West Vancouver Planning Department indicates the importance of bisecting urban growth and prosperity with the lush, west coast greenery that makes this community so sought after.
-We strive to compliment this within our development, through the creation of green space, significant pedestrian links and in dedicating a new public park to the District of West Vancouver.
-The park Executive Group intends to donate to the city will be located at the high profile corner of Taylor Way and Marine Drive and will be a beautiful and fitting addition to the gateway of West Vancouver, replacing the current demolished gas station which sat on this corner for years.
+A context study proposed by the District of West Vancouver Planning Department highlights the importance of bisecting urban growth and prosperity with the lush, west coast greenery that makes this community so sought after.
+We strive to compliment this within our development through the creation of green space, significant pedestrian links, and in dedicating a new public park to the District of West Vancouver.
+Executive Group intends to dedicate this park to the city, which is located at the high profile corner of Taylor Way and Marine Drive and will be a beautiful and fitting addition to the gateway of West Vancouver, replacing the current eyesore: a demolished gas station which has sat untouched on this corner for years.

-The new proposed park has been designed by the renowned landscape architect Jonathan Losee, and its design is intended to increase the possibility for social interaction and to beautify the entrance to West Vancouver.
-We feel that open spaces, as well as the Capilano River, should be acknowledged and celebrated in all stages of our planning.
-To this end we have incorporated access to green space and the river into our development so local residents may cherish the unique culture of the west coast.
+The new park design has been developed in consultation with renowned landscape architect Jonathan Losee, and is designed to increase positive social interactions as well as beautify the entrance to West Vancouver.
+We feel that open spaces, as well as river and seawall access, should be acknowledged and celebrated in all stages of our planning.
+To this end we have incorporated access to many green spaces and the river/seawall into our development so all local residents may cherish the unique culture of the west coast.

-One aspect that Executive prioritizes within this project is the essence of preserving heritage within the community.
-This means rehabilitating the Woyat-Bowie Building, which was designed by influential architects, Fred Hollingsworth and Barry Downs, which currently stands on the site at 660 Clyde.
+Another aspect that Executive prioritizes within this project is the essential step of preserving heritage within the community.
+This means rehabilitating the Woyat-Bowie Building, which was designed by influential architects Fred Hollingsworth and Barry Downs, which currently stands on the site at 660 Clyde.

-Constructed in 1966, the one storey structure stands as an inspiration to the architects of the post-war era, and exemplifies the early stages of contemporary architecture on the west coast.
-In implementing the approved conservation plan, West Vancouver will have the opportunity to protect and celebrate the timeless traits of this important heritage listed building.
-Elements that contribute to the unique nature of the building include a raised monitor roof, a keen arrangement of internal courtyards, a shallow reflecting pool and the building's relationship to the street with a landscaped entrance.
-Executive intends to fully restore and permanently preserve this wonderful heritage structure for future generations.
+Constructed in 1966, the one storey structure stands as an inspiration to the architects of the post-war era and exemplifies the early stages of contemporary architecture on the west coast.
+In implementing the approved conservation plan, West Vancouver can protect and celebrate the timeless traits of this important heritage listed building.
+Timeless elements that contribute to the unique nature of the building include a raised monitor roof, a keen arrangement of internal courtyards, a shallow reflecting pool, and the building's relationship to the street with a landscaped entrance.
+Executive intends to fully restore and preserve this wonderful heritage structure for future generations.
 The Woyat-Bowie Heritage building will be rehabilitated with sustainability in mind and a focus on the general improvement of its energy performance.
 The classic modern-Japanese design will be left intact with improvements to the roofing, glazing, and lighting systems.

 To receive updates and information